jaysun025/MERN-Auth-API-1/README.md

 ### Handling Errors in Express APIs

-In production environments, we might have dozens of errors that we explicitly handle.
-We're going to handle just a few of the common ones to cover the following scenarios:

-- No document is found in the database matching a query by id.
-Should respond with 404 Not Found.
-- An id is not a valid MongoDB id.
-Should respond with 404 Not Found.
-- The data provided with the request isn't valid according to our schema (such as not supplying a required property).
-Should respond with 422 Unprocessable Entity.
-- The user doesn't have the required authorization to delete, edit or create a new document.
-Should respond with 401 Unauthorized.
-- A generic catch all for any other errors that occur.
-Should respond with 500 Internal Server Error.

 Add the following to the `index.js` file right before our variable where we define the port on which our server is running.
 Be sure it comes **AFTER** all of our controllers, as this is the last thing that will be run in the middleware chain!
 This will be invoked anytime our app hits a `.catch(next)` in a route (i.e. anytime an error is thrown).

 ```js